ChouseinKec/triax-page/docs/style/hooks/manager.md

 Sets a style property value for the current block, device, orientation, and pseudo-state.
 Handles shorthands and validates property and value.

 - **Parameters:**
-  - `property: StylePropertyKeys` — The style property to set.
+  - `property: CSSPropertyKey` — The style property to set.
   - `value: string` — The value to set for the property.

 ---